 7. COE Documentation and Knowledge Transfer – TEKsystems would document the processes required to implement the COE.
 We would also provide a structured training program to bring resources up to speed on its operations, clarify roles and responsibilities and empower the QA team.

 With this proposed approach in mind, Standard Life selected TEKsystems for this engagement.
 From the client’s perspective, TEKsystems related as a local partner that could scale to meet the needs and expectations for the COE.
 We differentiated ourselves as the partner of choice given our QA and testing expertise and top quality people we bring to the table.

 Utilizing our recommended solution, TEKsystems successfully provided the foundation for a mature testing program on behalf of Standard Life and its new QA COE.
 The executive assessment was completed in four weeks, and the regression pilot project was completed in the 10 weeks after.
-Throughout the course of this engagement, TEKsystems provided highly skilled QA resources including an MSC QA practice manager, an executive consultant, a QA practice manager, a project manager, senior automation engineers and senior test designers.
+Throughout the course of this engagement, TEKsystems provided highly skilled QA resources including a Montreal Innovation Centre quality management practice manager, an executive consultant, a quality management practice manager, a project manager, senior automation engineers and senior test designers.